 TPR Requirement Municipal Code References and Recommendations (C) Meet travel needs of cyclists and pedestrians considering destination and length of trip; and considering that the optimum trip length of pedestrians is generally 1/4 to 1/2 mile. (e) Internal pedestrian circulation within new office parks and commercial developments shall be provided through clustering of buildings, construction of accessways, walkways and similar techniques.
 The City currently does not have requirements related to non-motorized circulation internal to office park and commercial development.
 Recommendation: See recommendation above.
-(4) To support transit in urban areas containing a popu already served by a public transit system or where dete transit system is feasible, local governments shall adop (a)-(g) below. lation greater than 25,000, where the area is ermination has been made that a public ot land use and subdivisions as provided in (a) Transit routes and transit facilities shall be designed to support transit use through provision of bus stops, pullouts and shelters, optimum road geometrics, on-road parking restrictions and similar facilities, as appropriate The City of Newport does not have a population greater than 25,000.
+(4) To support transit in urban areas containing a popular already served by a public transit system or where determined transit system is feasible, local governments shall adoption (a)-(g) below. ermination has been made that a public (a) Transit routes and transit facilities shall be designed to support transit use through provision of bus stops, pullouts and shelters, optimum road geometrics, on-road parking restrictions and similar facilities, as appropriate The City of Newport does not have a population greater than 25,000.
 However, the community is currently served by Lincoln County Transit and the updated TSP will address existing and future transit facilities and services.
 Recommendation: The TSP update planning process will identify transit routes and ensure that roadway design requirements will accommodate service on existing and planned routes.
 Depending on the draft TSP recommendations, update development requirements as necessary to address the provision of transit amenities.
 Additionally, add standards to subdivision regulations and infill development requirements (NMC 14.44) to require transit-supporting amenities consistent with the adopted Lincoln County Transit Development Plan. (b) New retail, office and institutional buildings at or near major transit stops shall provide for convenient pedestrian access to transit through the measures listed in (A) and (B) below.
 Access to transit is not currently addressed by the TSP.